Clothing Donation Receipt Template

 (No Ratings Yet)

-A clothing donation receipt is the written documentation of a clothing donation to a charitable organization.
-It is essential for clothing donors to track what clothing articles they donated to which organizations on what dates.
+man-holding-shirt-and-clothing-donation-receipt It is essential for clothing donors to track what clothing articles they donated to which organizations on what dates.
 This receipt is vital if the donor plans to claim a donation exemption on their tax return for the relevant calendar year.

 Table of Contents